jdmassman/cv/README.md

   - Database design for both summary data and patient-specific audit trail.
   - Created a new metric measuring the impact of patient improvement on the overall metrics.
 Results approved by division manager.
   - Personally responsible for 6 clinical measures, both summary metrics, and the overall report.
+  - "Apples vs oranges" comparison between this project and the next.

+* Sr. data scientist on chronic conditions data mart tracking multiple conditions for the department of primary care.
+(March 2016 to present)
+  - This is a very complex project and leverages a single custom-built data mart with reports for
+    * Primary care providers
+    * Patient outreach
+    * Claims processing and
+    * Senior management
+  - Results presented at Symposium on Data Science and Statistics.
+  - Assist the lead physicians turn health management flow charts into actionable metrics and dashboards.
+This includes
+    * Custom-built metrics for the current state of care
+    * Alerting on best practices and
+    * Tracking performance

 #### Past Projects
 * Project lead on text-analysis project mining clinical notes for submission to a statewide database (SCOAP - Surgical Care and Outcomes Assessment Program)